 Who Are The Mayans?

 The Maya lived in what is now Central America, where their descendants still live today.
 The Maya culture covered a large region, including the modern countries of Guatemala, El Salvador, Honduras, Belize and a large portion of southern Mexico.
 From before the 16th century BC to the Spanish conquest in the 17th century AD, the Maya built huge cities in the jungles of Central America.
-The Maya had complex political organizations, a unique artistic style, and an impressive grasp of mathematics, astronomy and writing.
+The Maya boasted complex political organizations, a unique artistic style, and an impressive grasp of mathematics, astronomy and writing.
 Maya achievements in math, astronomy, recording time, technology and commerce rivaled and often surpassed the great civilizations of the West.

 There are currently over 7 million Maya in Central America, including roughly half the populations of Guatemala and Belize.
 Maya culture has been preserved through oral and written histories, dances and rituals.
 In many villages, social organization, agricultural practices, technology and beliefs about family life and the agricultural cycle have not changed significantly in hundreds of years.
 Recently schools have begun teaching Maya history in the Mayan language, an important step in preserving the heritage of this remarkable culture.